 Withdrawing from an Oriel offer

-During the 2017/18 recruitment process there were a large number of applicants who withdrew after accepting their offer.
+There are often large number of applicants who withdraw after accepting their offer.
 Whilst there are valid unforeseeable reasons for withdrawing we advise applicants to think very carefully before doing so.
 Withdrawing from a programme once the Oriel offers process is complete carries a number of significant negative ramifications:

 - Displays a level of unprofessionalism.

 - The programme is no longer available to other applicants who wanted it.